AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 [5,3,1]
 ```

-Turns out the solution is the same in our toy case as with `algoXSimple'`.

 If there is interest, we can throw these algorithms at some large Sudoku-style puzzles in some future post.

 Holy-moly, did you really make it to the end?
 You are a true hero.